simov/grant/README.md

 ## Get User Profile

-Once you have your access tokens secured, you can start making authorized requests on behalf of your users. **[Purest][purest]** is a generic REST API library that supports **hundreds** of REST API providers
+Once you have your access tokens secured, you can start making authorized requests on behalf of your users. **[Purest][purest]** is a generic REST API library that supports **hundreds** of REST API providers.

-For example, you may want to get the user's profile after the OAuth flow has completed
+For example, you may want to get the user's profile after the OAuth flow has completed:

 ```js
 var Purest = require('purest')